jylisadoney/intro-excel/index.md

 ---
 title: Home
 ---
-# Introduction to Excel: Tips, Tricks, and Strategies
+# Introduction to Excel: Part I and II

 Do you want to learn the basics of Excel and a few time-saving tricks?